DmitriyMalayev/react-dynamic-components-lab/README.md

   component via: `this.props.opacity`.
 This prop is first passed in `src/App.js`
 - If the opacity value _is greater than or equal to 0.2_:
   - the `ColorBox` component should render another `ColorBox` inside itself (recursive components!)
+`Recursion`
+Whenever you have a function that can invoke itself that is a pattern called recursion.
+Whenever you have recursion there must be a condition in place, it cannot always call itself similar to a while loop.

-  - an opacity prop should be passed to the child
+  - an opacity prop should be passed to the child We're going to be checking in our component if the opacity is large enough.
+The smaller the opacity gets the more faded it becomes If the opacity is GREATER THAN 0.2 we will render another `ColorBox` with a smaller opacity.
+If the opacity is LESS THAN 0.2 we will not render another `ColorBox` to prevent an infinite recursion loop and instead our render method should return null.

   - the passed opacity prop should be reduced by 0.1
 - If the opacity value _is less than 0.2_:
   - do not render another `ColorBox` (or else we would have infinite `ColorBoxes` rendering!)
   - instead, the render method should return `null`

 ###### Hint on ColorBox

 - **Watch out** for endless recursion!
 If your `ColorBox` component has no break condition to stop it from always rendering another `ColorBox`, your browser will likely become non-responsive. **Pre-plan** how you are going to render the `ColorBox` before trying to code it.
 - You may find that subtracting 0.1 from your opacity prop is leading to some strange precision errors (try logging the opacity prop with each render).
 This is due to limitations with JavaScript float (number) types.
 - In order to render based on a conditional, you can write JavaScript logic directly in the `render()` block.
-In the example below, the `render()` method is returning the evaluation of a ternary operator.
+In the example below, the `render()` method is returning the evaluation of a `ternary operator`.
+Which is also known as the `tyranny operator`.

+  The reason it's popular in React is because we can encapsule conditional logic and a return in a single expression and that allows you to put it within render rather than having separate function or variable that defines something and then referring to that variable inside of render.

   If the expression `this.props.value > 100` evaluates to be true, the entire ternary expression (and thus, the return value of `render()`) evaluates to be null, otherwise, `render()` will return some JSX.

 ```js
 import React, { Component } from 'react';